Jhut89/Mailchimp-API-3.0-PHP/README.md

 ###PATCH/PUT

 This library handles PUT and PATCH request similar to that of POST requests.
-Meaning that if there are required fields listed in MailChimps documentation they will be listed arguments for that method.
+Meaning that if there are required fields listed in MailChimp's documentation they will be listed arguments for that method.
 Those methods that do not have any required parameters take a single argument being and array of parameters you wish to patch.
 As an example if I was patching the subscriber that we used above, to have a new first name, that would look like this.

 ```php
 $mailchimp->lists('1a2b3c4d')->members('a1167f5be2df7113beb69c95ebcdb2fd')->PATCH( [ "merge_fields" => ["FNAME" => "Jane"] ] );